2020 Sears Credit Card Review – WalletHub Editors

 This content is not provided or commissioned by any issuer.
 Opinions expressed here are the author’s alone, not those of an issuer, and have not been reviewed, approved or otherwise endorsed by an issuer.

 The Verdict: Sears, a nationwide retailer perhaps best known for its appliances and a shrinking store count, appears to have already thrown in the towel as far as its eponymous credit cards are concerned.
-Neither the Sears Mastercard Credit Card nor the Sears Store Credit Card charges an annual fee, but that’s pretty much the best thing going for both.
+Neither the Sears Mastercard Credit Card nor the the Sears Store Card charge an annual fee, but that’s pretty much the best thing going for the store card.

-The only thing that’s different about the Sears Store Card, other than its use being limited to the Sears family of brands, including Kmart, is a $10 initial discount, instead of $15, if you eschew promotional financing.
+The only thing that’s different about the Sears Store Card, other than its use being limited to the Sears family of brands, including Kmart, is the lack of rewards.

-- $10-$15 Credit: If you get approved for the Sears Mastercard and make a purchase that day, you will automatically receive a $15 statement credit.
-If you get the store card, it’ll be $10.
+- $40 Statement Credit: If you get approved for the Sears Mastercard and make purchases of at least $50 in the first 30 days, you will automatically receive a $40 statement credit.
 Such savings certainly won’t make you rich, but they’re better than nothing.
-You also have to turn down promotional financing on that first purchase in order to qualify, but even these modest savings are preferable to the dangers of deferred interest (see “The Lowlights” section below).

 - No Annual Fee: Although the Sears credit cards don’t give you much, they at least don’t necessarily take anything from you, either.
 Their lack of annual fees helps cushion your budget and enables cost-effective credit building.